 The best brands are built on a strong foundation of customer trust and mutually beneficial engagement.
 A prime way of reaching this crossroad is with customer engagement marketing and customer engagement strategies.

-Customer engagement, as part of a strong ecommerce marketing plan, can come in many forms, from contests on social media to openly addressing customer feedback.
-It’s a more organic style of marketing—as opposed to paid advertisements—that thrives from word of mouth, building loyal customer relationships that make your company or brand synonymous with positivity.
+Customer engagement is part of every strong ecommerce marketing plan, and comes in many forms — contests on social media, customer feedback, and even personalized DMs.
+This organic style of marketing thrives from word of mouth, quickly building customer relationships that exponentially increase your brand equity.

 To explain what customer engagement marketing is, you first need to understand what customer engagement provides for a business.
 It creates a beneficial customer experience whereby the consumer is loyal to and engages with a brand.